 We are on our way to a finished chicken coop thanks to some serious planning and one huge Menards trip.
 Paul and I like to joke that Friday night is date night at Menards, the place of serious romance.

-All joking aside, going in to Menards with a plan is what saved our heads on renovating and building this coop ourselves.
-I started by mapping out how I wanted the coop to look on the inside by using SketchUp Make.
+All joking aside, going in to Menards with a plan is what saved our heads on renovating and updating this chicken coop ourselves.
+I started by mapping out how I wanted the chicken coop to look on the inside by using SketchUp Make.
 The plan went through a lot of changes as I did more research.
 But below you can see how everything shook out.